-- Medications that influence or disrupt the normal gut flora including antibiotics3, acid-blocking drugs, and steroids.
+- Medications that influence or disrupt the normal gut flora including antibiotics, acid-blocking drugs, and steroids.

 - A diet high in sugar, refined carbohydrates, alcohol, and other high-carb foods you eat or drink.

-Before I explain the most effective and accurate lab tests for SIBO4, let’s recap the two different types of small intestinal bacterial overgrowth so that you can understand their role in testing.
+Before I explain the most effective and accurate lab tests for SIBO3, let’s recap the two different types of small intestinal bacterial overgrowth so that you can understand their role in testing.

 Hydrogen vs Methane

 As I explained earlier, when you have an overgrowth of bacteria in your small intestine, the carbs you eat can ferment before they are broken down.
-This fermentation process releases hydrogen gas, so people who experience SIBO symptoms such as elevated levels of hydrogen in their GI tract.
-One of the most effective methods for diagnosing a bacterial overgrowth is testing hydrogen levels in your gut using a breath test.
+This fermentation process releases hydrogen gas, so people who experience SIBO symptoms often exhibit elevated levels of hydrogen in their GI tract.

 SIBO can also cause an increase in methane levels.
 As the hydrogen feeds single-cell organisms in your gut called archaea, they produce methane.
 This can reduce your hydrogen levels which explains why you can have a false negative hydrogen breath test result and still have methane SIBO.

-This is so important because you ideally want your lab testing to identify which type of SIBO you have.
-They respond differently to different treatment options.
+You ideally want your lab testing to identify which type (hydrogen or methane SIBO) you have as the two respond differently to different treatment options.